ricardperez/WebExtractor/README.md

   }
 ```

-  - id: this attribute is not being used at the moment
+  - '''id''': this attribute is not being used at the moment
-  - elementsList: an array that will let the parser know how to access the elements array in the json got from the URL.
+  - '''elementsList''': an array that will let the parser know how to access the elements array in the json got from the URL.
 Each of its elements has the following parameters.
 The last one has to drive the parser to a container that contains all the elements dom nodes.
-      - type: the html tag name to look for (for example div, table...)
+      - '''type''': the html tag name to look for (for example div, table...)
-      - filters: (optional) an array to filter all the possible dom nodes that have the specified type to a subset.
+      - '''filters''': (optional) an array to filter all the possible dom nodes that have the specified type to a subset.
 This is an array of filter objects, each of them having the following description:
-          - attribute: the attribute name inside the tag.
+          - '''attribute''': the attribute name inside the tag.
 For example we could have this div: <div class="a_div_class"></div>, for which we could specify a filter for specifying the class "a_div_class".
 In this case, the attribute value would be class.
-          - value: In the previous example, this value would be "a_div_class".
+          - '''value''': In the previous example, this value would be "a_div_class".
-  - element: This is an array that describes what attributes each element has and how to get them.
+  - '''element''': This is an array that describes what attributes each element has and how to get them.
-      - attribute: the attribute name used as a key for the resulting value in the element array.
+      - '''attribute''': the attribute name used as a key for the resulting value in the element array.
-      - schema: an array of objects similar to the elementsList that will be used to access the dom node.
+      - '''schema''': an array of objects similar to the elementsList that will be used to access the dom node.
-      - value: the way to get the attribute value from the last dom node obtained from the schema.
+      - '''value''': the way to get the attribute value from the last dom node obtained from the schema.
 It has the following description:
-          - type: either "value" or "attribute".
+          - '''type''': either "value" or "attribute".
 If it is "value", the resulting dom node value will be used, otherwise, some more parameters will exist to get it.
-          - attribute: (only if type is attribute) Similar to the filter attribute value, it will be used to get the element attribute value from this dom node attribute.
+          - '''attribute''': (only if type is attribute) Similar to the filter attribute value, it will be used to get the element attribute value from this dom node attribute.
-          - format: (optional) a string to format the resulting value.
+          - '''format''': (optional) a string to format the resulting value.
 See the AttributeFormatParser.php documentation for more details.